-- WASH4Work Resources: Forthcoming Study from WBCSD, CEO Water Mandate and WaterAid on Scaling Corporate Action on WASH in Supply Chains.
+- WASH4Work Resource: Forthcoming Study from WBCSD, CEO Water Mandate and WaterAid on Scaling Corporate Action on WASH in Supply Chains.

 - Collaborate with and support governments to ensure WASH provision in communities.

-- WASH4Work Resources: Engage with local and national governments and development partners, including through the Sanitation and Water for All political dialogue at national and global levels.
+- WASH4Work Resource: Engage with local and national governments and development partners, including through the Sanitation and Water for All political dialogue at national and global levels.

 - Engage employees in promoting accepted WASH in the workplace, supply chain and communities.